WA-Department-of-Agriculture/soils/README.md

 interactive `.html` reports for every producer or land owner in your soil health survey project.

-Read the article on [Soil Health Reports](https://wa-department-of-agriculture.github.io/soils/articles/report.html) for a detailed walk through the project and workflow for adopting this template for your own project.
+Read the article [Write Soil Health Reports](https://wa-department-of-agriculture.github.io/soils/articles/report.html) for a detailed walk through the project and workflow for adopting this template for your own project.